 The museum of the High Castle–the Bishop’s Summer Palace–is definitely worth touring.
 There’s an art museum filled with 19th century drawings of Fussen, a dungeon, a chapel, and walk along the city walls and views of the surroundings from the towers.
 It’s certainly not the best castle in the area—there’s steep competition in that department—but it’s definitely a nice visit while there.

-In Fussen, we stayed at Ludwig’s Hotel, which was one of the cheapest hotels in town coming in at almost 200 euros for four people.
+Where to stay In Fussen, we stayed at Ludwig’s Hotel, which was one of the cheapest hotels in town coming in at almost 200 euros for four people.
 There is one hostel in Fussen, but I imagine it is often booked and even the Airbnb places were on the expensive side.
 For budget travelers, the best option would probably be to just stay in Munich and catch a morning train in.
 Ludwig’s was a great option though, in a fully renovated old building, where the biggest complaint on the booking site and from my family were the stairs.
 No lift in medieval buildings, ah!
 But really, it’s not such a bad complaint at all.
 The place was also a good choice in that, besides the Franziskaner around the corner, it’s perhaps the best restaurant in town.

 another city street in Fussen